HyunHeo/React-Redux-Fundamentals/README.md

     README.md
 ```

+Once you understand the concept of containers, actions, and reducers, you'll want to create seperate directories for those too.

-index.js should have a component that has child components from the 'components' directory!
+Your index file should have a component that has child components from the 'components' directory!

-### React vs ReactDOM
+### React and ReactDOM

 After its inception, React got split into two libraries: